QuaidKhaschan/Basic_Html_Css/README.md

 # Basic_Html_Css
-All basic html and css code is here.
+All Basic Html and Css Code Is Here.